 ScheduleReader’s Features and Benefits as a Complement to Primavera P6

 ScheduleReader serves as an interface to view activities and generate progress proposals while in the field or the office.
 Primavera P6 software licenses cost teams thousands of dollars, and users aside from project schedulers may not require full utilization of all of Primavera P6’s capabilities.
-The majority of project team members do not require the in-depth skill and training required to operate Primavera P6 properly.
-ScheduleReader offers an inexpensive licensing alternative for large teams to be able to update progress and suggest additions or deletions in the project schedule, easily using Excel as a platform.
+The majority of project team members additionally do not require the in-depth skill and training required to operate Primavera P6 properly.
+ScheduleReader offers an inexpensive licensing alternative for large teams to be able to update progress and suggest additions or deletions in the project schedule, easily using Excel as a platform to save the final output in.
 This promotes efficient communication, with a structured work process.
 ScheduleReader also does not require an administrative role to maintain the proper workflow among team members.

 Team members without a Primavera P6 license cannot open and view schedules in their native XER format.
-ScheduleReader allows users to review XER files, and modify and update progress in real-time.
+These users can use ScheduleReader to review XER files, and and update the progress in real-time without making any changes to the original schedule.

 ScheduleReader is Windows-friendly and supports Excel and XML file types.
 The following process documents how ScheduleReader can benefit project teams for their update cycles.